xTonyYu/website-with-custom-carousel/README.md

 + figure out how svg works and change its color other than black (done)
 + refract HTML so all "li" tags are JS driven instead of hard code (done)
 + data list in a separate file; source Search list from the smae source instead of creating a different list (done)
-+ revisit search box code and css so it can be more of a component (in progress)
++ revisit search box code and css so it can be more of a component (in progress 70%)
 + convert all to React.js to componentize

 I welcome your feedback.